codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/sending-the-notification-to-jira.md

 * You do not have to post sensitive information, such as the API key, directly in the codefresh.yml.
 * If you use the same step across multiple pipelines, you don't have to copy-paste the same variables.

-Once you run the pipeline, you should be able to see the following output or similar
+Once you run the pipeline, you should be able to see the following output or similar:

 {% include image.html
 lightbox="true"